dfelix2/Calculator/README.md

 # Calculator
 Simple calculator that can add, subtract, multiply, and divide.
+Checks for single decimal use for each operand.
+In making this calculator, I used a calculator grid in CSS so that the buttons are neatly positioned in rows and columns.
+I used buttons and functions in javascript to make the text content of buttons appear on a display.
+I used javascript functions to compute calculations and update display.